 There are several requirements and policies from IEEE and NPSS which need to be communicated at your conference.
 Please place them on your website.

 When organizing an NPSS conference, the IEEE NPSS logo must appear on the conference website.
+See this page for more details.
 A zip file of NPSS logos is available here.